-- Pick up and drop off in Paris, coach, driver, and 2 guides throughout tour
+- Pick up and drop off from Charles de Gaulle Airport, bus, driver and guides throughout tour

 About Clive Harris

 Raised in Hertfordshire, Clive developed a lifelong fascination with history.
-He spent seven years with the Royal Corps of Signals, serving operationally overseas with the 1st Armoured Division in BAOR — an Infantry attachment with the Royal Green Jackets, in Cyprus, Germany, and France — and finally taking an instructors post in the Signals Wing of the Royal Military Academy Sandhurst.
-On leaving the army he joined his local Constabulary, serving eleven years in their Force Operations Room as a specialist communications officer and control room manager.
-In 1998 he began working as a speaker, writer, researcher, and battlefield guide and since then has guided groups to the Somme, Ypres, Arras, Mons, Cambrai, The Hindenburg Line, Verdun, and Gallipoli for the Great War, as well as Normandy, Arnhem, The Italian Campaign, and of course the London Blitz for the Second World War.
+He spent seven years with the Royal Corps of Signals, serving operationally overseas with the 1st Armoured Division in BAOR — an Infantry attachment with the Royal Green Jackets, in Cyprus, Germany and France — and finally taking an instructor’s post in the Signals Wing of the Royal Military Academy Sandhurst.
+On leaving the army he joined his local Constabulary, serving 11 years in their Force Operations Room as a specialist communications officer and control room manager.
+In 1998, he began working as a speaker, writer, researcher and battlefield guide and since then has guided groups to the Somme, Ypres, Arras, Mons, Cambrai, The Hindenburg Line, Verdun, and Gallipoli for the Great War, as well as Normandy, Arnhem, The Italian Campaign, and of course the London Blitz for the Second World War.
 Clive is a Badged Member of the Guild of Battlefield Guides (No33) and also a member of the British Commission for Military History.

-After studying Geography at Oxford, in the early 1970's Mike began his career as a photo-journalist covering 'the Troubles' in Northern Ireland.
+Mike is the award-winning curator of Fields of Battle, Lands of Peace 1914-1918.
+After studying Geography at Oxford, in the early 1970s Mike began his career as a photojournalist covering “the Troubles” in Northern Ireland.
 Here he became associated with the New York picture agency, Black Star, and over thirty years later he is still in the fortunate position of being paid to do what he loves doing — taking photographs.
-Mike has visited over 60 countries around the world, working for a wide range of clients such as ABC-TV, BBC, Anti-Slavery International, British Red Cross, European Commission, National Geographic, New York Times, Shell, Time, and Time Life.
+Mike has visited over 60 countries around the world, working for a wide range of clients such as ABC-TV, BBC, Anti-Slavery International, British Red Cross, European Commission, National Geographic, The New York Times, Shell, Time and Time Life.